pixelrebirth/LifeTracker/README.md

     Actions
         Reduce character Tokens by Cost
         Attack Boss with Cost
-        If boss dies, generate a new one with Tasks remaining weight as a guide and add BossTokens to character for later use
+        If boss dies, generate a new one with Tasks remaining Priority as a guide and add BossTokens to character for later use

 Boss
-    Does daily damage to Dharma based on static % of tasks remaining weight Next Boss is determined by remaining tasks weight in queue
+    Does daily damage to Dharma based on static % of tasks remaining Priority Next Boss is determined by remaining tasks Priority in queue

 Character
     Name